-Nestled within the enchanting town of Kotor, St. Tryphon’s Cathedral stands as a significant and awe-inspiring monument in Montenegro.
-In this article, we delve into the cathedral’s rich history, architectural splendor, notable highlights, and compelling reasons why it ranks high as a must-see destination.
+Nestled within the enchanting town of Kotor, near the serene Bay of Kotor, St. Tryphon’s Cathedral, also known as the Catholic Cathedral of Sveti Tripun, stands as a significant and awe-inspiring monument in Montenegro.
+This domed church boasts of architectural splendor that has withstood the test of time.
+In this article, we delve into the cathedral’s rich history, notable highlights, and compelling reasons why it ranks high as a must-see destination.

 Who was St Tryphon?